 The canonical answer to this question is here: https://support.google.com/chrome/bin/answer.py?hl=en&answer=95464&p=cpn_incognito.

 In particular, please note that Incognito is not a “do not track” mode, and it does not hide aspects of your identity from web sites.
 Chrome does offer a Do Not Track option, distinct from Incognito mode: chrome://settings/search#privacy.

-When in Incognito mode, Chrome on desktop platforms (Windows, Linux, and Mac OS X), Chrome on Android, and Chrome OS do not store any new history, cookies, or other state in non-volatile storage.
+When in Incognito mode, Chrome does not store any new history, cookies, or other state in non-volatile storage.
 However, Incognito windows will be able to access some previously-stored state, such as browsing history.

 A key guarantee of HTTPS is that Chrome can be relatively certain that it is connecting to the true web server and not an impostor.
 Some sites request an even higher degree of protection for their users (i.e. you): they assert to Chrome (via Strict Transport Security — HSTS — or by other means) that any server authentication error should be fatal, and that Chrome must close the connection.
 If you encounter such a fatal error, it is likely that your network is under attack, or that there is a network misconfiguration that is indistinguishable from an attack.

 The best thing you can do in this situation is to raise the issue to your network provider (or corporate IT department).

 Chrome shows non-recoverable HTTPS errors only in cases where the true server has previously asked for this treatment, and when it can be relatively certain that the current server is not the true server.